comanezz/the-monkees/README.md

 **Tour**

-The Tour page features an image (representing the person who will perform in this next event), a table showing the date and location and 3 tickets button.
-A table has been used because it was the easiest way to align the ticket buttons besides the location content.
+The Tour page features an image (representing the person who will perform in the next events).
+A table has been used because it was the easiest way to align the ticket buttons besides the location content and dates.

 **Book an Event**

 The Book an Event page features a contact form requesting an email, type of event, date, location and additional information.
 Bottom of the form there is a send button.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- Footer Social Icons.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- I would like to make the form working being able to receive the information sent by the customer.
+- I would like to make the form working.
+Being able to receive the information sent by the customer.

 ## Technologies Used